cja1/guardianberry/rpiInstallationNotes.md

 # view_img = check_imshow(warn=True)
 ```

 Do an initial run to force YOLO to download the default model weights file `yolov5s.pt`.
+This is a 14Mb file so is likely to take a few seconds.
 Once the model is downloaded the script will use local image files in `~/yolov5/data/images` to look for objects and print out the results.
 ```
 python3 detect.py
 ```